Development aid: Non-ODA development aid

 Loans from one state to another may be counted as ODA only if their terms are substantially more favourable than market terms.
 The exact rules for this have varied from time to time.
 Less-concessional loans therefore would not be counted as ODA but might be considered as including an element of development aid.

 Some states provide development aid without reporting to the OECD using standard definitions, categories and systems.
 Notable examples are China and India.
 For 2018, the OECD estimated that, while total ODA was about $150 billion, an additional six to seven billion dollars of ODA-like development aid was given by ten other states.
 (These amounts include aid that is humanitarian in character as well as purely developmental aid.)

 Recognizing that ODA does not capture all the expenditures that promote development, the OECD in 2014 started establishing a wider statistical framework called TOSSD (Total Official Support for Sustainable Development) that would count spending on "international public goods".
 In March 2022, TOSSD was adopted as a data source for indicator 17.3.1 of the SDGs global indicator framework to measure development support.
-The TOSSD data for 2020 shows more than USD 355 billion disbursed to support for sustainable development, from almost 100 provider countries and institutions.
+The TOSSD data for 2020 shows more than US$355 billion disbursed to support for sustainable development, from almost 100 provider countries and institutions.
 The Commitment to Development Index published annually by the Center for Global Development is another attempt to look at broader donor country policies toward the developing world.
 These types of activity could be formulated and understood as a kind of development aid although commonly they are not.